-- 1. Due to ARTEMIS-3851 the queue created for an MQTT 3.x subscriber using CleanSession=1 is now non-durable rather than durable.
-This may impact security-settings for MQTT clients which previously only had createDurableQueue for their role.
-They will now need createNonDurableQueue as well.
-Again, this only has potential impact for MQTT 3.x clients using CleanSession=1. - 2.
-Due to ARTEMIS-3892 the username assigned to queues will be based on the validated user rather than just the username submitted by the client application.
+1. Due to ARTEMIS-3851 the queue created for an MQTT 3.x subscriber using CleanSession=1 is now non-durable rather than durable.
+This may impact security-settings for MQTT clients

+- 2. Due to ARTEMIS-3892 the username assigned to queues will be based on the validated user rather than just the username submitted by the client application.
 This will impact use-cases like the following: - a.
 When login.config is configured with the GuestLoginModule which causes some users to be assigned a specific username and role during the authentication process. - b.
 When login.config is configured with the CertificateLoginModule which causes users to be assigned a username and role corresponding to the subject DN from their SSL certificate.